AlexanderDsouza/HumorGenerator/README.md

 - Improve style diversity via curriculum learning or GPT-4-level models.

 ## Citation
-If you use this work, consider citing our project report (coming soon).
+If you use this work, consider citing our project report.